bao-project/bao-docs/source/development/contributing.rst

 Branch Protection
 *****************

-All repositories' ``main`` branch must be configured with a set of protection rules that aim at ensuring some of the rules defined in :ref:`contribution workflow<contribution_workflow>`.
-In the repository's ``Settings -> Branches`` menu, the protection rules must be created with the following
+All repositories should have protection rules configured for both the ``main`` and ``wip/`` branches.
+These rules are designed to enforce the guidelines outlined in the :ref:`contribution workflow<contribution_workflow>`.
+In the repository's ``Settings -> Branches`` menu, the protection rules must be created with the following options:
-options:

 * Require a pull request before merging: